My Echocardiogram Is Abnormal: Now What?

 Every 40 seconds, an American has a heart attack.
 Understanding your heart health is imperative to keep you from being another statistic.

 Getting back an abnormal echocardiogram can be very scary, especially if you are unsure of what that even means for you.
+This can be even scarier if you’re over 60 – for health tips, especially for retirees, take a look at BoomerBuyerGuides.

 We are going to dive into what happens when you get an abnormal echocardiogram and other things you should know concerning the echocardiogram.